fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 Aegean Airlines, founded in 1987, is Greece's largest airline and flag carrier.
 It primarily operates out of Athens International Airport and serves both domestic destinations within Greece and international routes across Europe and other parts of the world.
 Known for its consistent quality service, Aegean has received several awards over the years for its excellence in the European regional aviation sector.

-The airline became a member of the Star Alliance, the world's largest global airline alliance, in June 2010.
+The airline became a member of Star Alliance, the world's largest global airline alliance, in June 2010.

 **Best Cabin**: Economy or Business on the A320neo.